-Opening routines: to use at the start of every lesson, such as greeting the puppet, singing a ‘hello’ song, taking the register, saying how you feel today, identifying the day of the week, talking about the weather and setting learning objectives.
+Opening routines: to use at the start of every class, such as greeting the puppet, singing a ‘hello’ song, taking the register, saying how you feel today, identifying the day of the week, discussing the weather and setting learning objectives.

-Activity routines: to create the appropriate atmosphere and learning climate for specific activities, such as circle time and story time.
+Activity routines: create the appropriate atmosphere and learning climate for specific activities, such as circle and story time.

-Transition routines: to help children make the transition between different stages of the lesson or to move from different parts of the classroom in an orderly way.
+Transition routines: to help children transition between different stages of the lesson or move from other parts of the classroom in an orderly way.

-Energy building routines: to use when you feel children’s energy and attention is flagging and they need a short, physical break.
+Energy building routines: to use when you feel children’s energy and attention are flagging and they need a short, physical break.

-Settling routines: to use when you feel children need to calm down and re-focus their attention, for example after doing a lively, physical activity.
+Settling routines: when you feel children need to calm down and re-focus their attention, for example, after doing a lively, physical activity.

-Thinking and feeling routines: to use when you wish to foster certain skills and attitudes, such as explicit thinking, cooperation, mindfulness, and social and emotional learning.
+Thinking and feeling routines: to use when fostering specific skills and attitudes, such as explicit thinking, cooperation, mindfulness, and social and emotional learning.

 Closing routines: to use at the end of every lesson, such as reviewing learning, tidying up, singing a ‘goodbye’ song, and saying goodbye to the puppet.